 Our first priority is the safety and security of the students joining our Programs.
 We will continue to closely monitor the spread of COVID-19, and will swiftly make changes as necessary to mitigate any risk that it poses to those participating in our Programs.

-Everyone’s tolerance of risk differs, but based on the science and data provided by WHO and worldwide governments, we believe that whilst COVID-19 should be taken seriously, though the health risks posed to the typical participant of one of our Programs remain low.
+Everyone’s tolerance of risk differs, but based on the science and data provided by WHO and worldwide governments, we believe that whilst COVID-19 should be taken extremely seriously, the health risks posed to the typical participant of one of our Programs remain low if best practices are observed.

 Our actions so far have been dictated by a wide array of fact-based sources.
-Certain advice provided by the CDC specifically targets Institutes of Higher Education (IHE), and their Study Abroad programs.
-Our perspective is to take this advice as written and as the guidance it claims to be, rather than an outright instruction that ignores any context.
-This is in line with the framework provided by The Forum on Education Abroad, and its Standards of Good Practice that we follow, in particular, Standard 8.
+These are in line with the COVID-19 framework provided by The Forum on Education Abroad, and its Standards of Good Practice that we follow, in particular, Standard 8.

 If you have any further questions, please feel free to contact us on firstname.lastname@example.org or +1 310 438-5329.